 Victoria used to be more of a necessary evil in your commute than an actual neighbourhood, with nearby Pimlico and Sloane Square the closest places you could hit for a concentration of good pubs or brunch options.
-But these days, pizzerias, gastropubs and tapas bars are sprouting up everywhere, with both locals and commuters spoilt for choice now when it comes to craft beers and Italian coffeeshops.
+But these days, thanks to pizzerias, gastropubs, tapas bars and the new Nova Food court, both locals and commuters are becoming spoilt for choice when it comes to drinking and dining in Victoria.

 Note: for the purposes of this piece we’re defining Victoria as the area of mostly SW1W postcode, running as far north as Buckingham Palace Gardens, almost to Pimlico tube station at its southern edge, the western side running along Elizabeth Street and Eccleston Square, and with Greycoat Street along its eastern side.

 This is commuter central and while the café selection is strong in the art of takeaway coffee, there are also a growing number of places to enjoy a drawn-out breakfast and newspaper morning.
 For the takeaway side of things, the branch of Leon on Victoria Place is a good bet and open from 6.30am on weekdays.
 Etna Coffee opens its doors at 7am for Sicilian street food snacks, pastries and — an early morning must — coffee.
 Pastry lovers should head to Danish Ole and Steen for cinnamon swirls and their cardamom-studded kløben bun.

 If you’re after a place to spend longer, head a bit further from the station towards Pimlico Fresh on Wilton Road, open from 7.30am on weekdays with granola, porridge and organic options on sourdough.
 Sourced Market in the Nova Food court on Buckingham Palace Road is your best bet for chunky farm-style breakfast rolls, trendy vegan pots and naughty pastries, says Londonist's Ruth Hargreaves.